VirtoCommerce/vc-platform/docs/fundamentals/make-secure-webapi.md

 ```

 In the following example, the **CustomerOrderSearchCriteria**  to be secured an **AuthorizeAsync** overload is invoked to determine whether the current user is allowed to query the orders by the provided search criteria.
-To **AuthorizeAsync** are passed the following tree parameters
+To **AuthorizeAsync** are passed the following tree parameters:

 * **User** – currently authenticated  user  with claims
 * **Criteria** – as an object that is secured and probably changed inside authorization handler in accordance with user restrictions
 * The new instance of **OrderAuthorizationRequirement**  type with permission that needs to be checked